-Our total operating revenue was EUR 20.6 (21.3) million.
+Our total operating revenue was EUR 28.6 (20.6) million.

-Net interest income amounted to EUR 9.1 (6.5) million.
-Interest income increased to 18,0 (17,1) million while interest expenses decreased to EUR -8.9 (-10.6) million.
+Net interest income amounted to EUR 18 (9.1) million.
+Interest income increased to 33.4 (18.0) million while interest expenses decreased to EUR -15.4 (-8.9) million.
 Positive NII development in comparison with the previous year was due to higher profits from credit cards and decreased cost of wholesale funding.
-Hedging through interest rate derivatives improved net interest income by EUR 0.6 million.

-Net fee and commission income decreased EUR 2.4 million to EUR 8.7 (11.1) million.
-The level of fee and commission income 23.4 (23.1) remained close to the comparison figure whereas fee and commission expenses increased to EUR 14.7 (12.0) million.
-The increase in fee and commission expenses is connected to a change in intra-group pricing policy where higher proportion of revenues were directed to the member Savings Banks in 2021 than in the previous year.
+Hedging through interest rate derivatives reduced net interest income by EUR -0,3 (0.6) million.
+Net fee and commission income increased EUR 1.1 million to EUR 9.8 (8.7) million.
+The level of fee and commission income 25.7 (23.4) remained close to the comparison figure whereas fee and commission expenses increased to EUR 15.8 (14.7) million.

-Net trading income was EUR -0.8 (-0.0) million comprising EUR 0.6 realized gain from investments in equity and EUR -1.4 unrealized fair value changes from hedge accounting.
+Net trading income was EUR -2.8 (-0.8) million unrealized fair value changes from hedge accounting.

-Other operating revenue was EUR 3.5 (3.8) million and consisted mainly of service fees from the Central Institution of the Amalgamation and contractual revenues from credit card association.
+Other operating revenue was EUR 3.6 (3.5) million and consisted mainly of service fees from the Central Institution of the Amalgamation and contractual revenues from credit card association.